patrickirwin/Uranus-Colour/README.md

 table1.txt.
 Magnitude Data for Table 1 from Lockwood and Jerzykiewicz (2006).

 table2.txt.
 Magnitude Data for Table 2 from Lockwood and Jerzykiewicz (2006).

+blue_magnitudes.txt and green_magnitudes.txt list the blue and green magnitudes plotted in Figure with magnitiude corrections listed.